 - Stephanie A. Hagstrom, PhD, Director

 - Alyssa Wiener, Student

-Front Row: Quteba Ebrahem, MD, Bela Anand-Apte, MBBS, PhD, and Nina Moore, PhD Back Row: Phil Klenotic, PhD, and Jian Hua Qi, PhD
+Front Row: Quteba Ebrahem, MD, Bela Anand-Apte, MD, MBBS, PhD, and Nina Moore, PhD Back Row: Phil Klenotic, PhD, and Jian Hua Qi, PhD

 Director: Bela Anand-Apte, PhD, MBBS

 Department of Ophthalmic Research